 Also, include a description of the nature and scope of the background investigation.

-Before you reject a job applicant or employee based on results from a background check, you must provide all of the following:
+Before you reject a job applicant or employee based on results from a background check, you must provide all the following:

 - a copy of the consumer report you relied on to make your decision, including the name, address, and phone number of the company that sold the report;